telerik/blazor-docs/components/gauge-radial/scale.md

 ## Radial Gauge Scale

 The scale of the radial gauge renders the values, pointers and labels.
-You can customize it by adding an instance of the `<RadialGaugeScale>` to the `<RadialGaugeScale>` collection, child tag of the `<TelerikRadialGauge>`.
+You can customize it by adding an instance of the `<RadialGaugeScale>` to the `<RadialGaugeScales>` collection, child tag of the `<TelerikRadialGauge>`.
 The `<RadialGaugeScale>` exposes the following parameters:

 * [Min and Max](#min-and-max)